image of Abundant Little Gem beans

 Packet Size 25 Seeds $5.00

 Bush dry.
-Blossom pink.
-Productive plants begin to produce dry pods around 90 days.
-An original bean of and named by the late Robert Lobitz of Paynesville, Minnesota.
-Robert releasd this bean through the Seed Savers Exchange based in Decorah, Iowa in 1999.
+This bush dry bean variety, featuring striking pink blossoms, boasts productive plants that begin yielding dry pods around 90 days.
+Named by the late Robert Lobitz of Paynesville, Minnesota, this bean showcases a rich history, as he released it through the Seed Savers Exchange yearbook in Decorah, Iowa, in 1999.
+Its pedigree and reliable productivity make it a valuable addition to any garden.

 image of Black Good Mother Stallard beans